Shaken Dynamics on the 3-D Cubic Lattice: Proofs of the main results

 From Lemma~\ref{lemma1}, we have:

 where:

-At this point, we can compute the mean value of $\sigma_0$.\\ We assume that the lattice goes from $-L/2$ to $+L/2$ in all the three directions, so $\sigma_0$ is the spin at the centre of the lattice, that is the furthermost from the boundary.\\ The mean value of $\sigma_0$ with positive boundary conditions is:
+We can, therefore, compute the mean value of $\sigma_0$.\\ We assume that the lattice goes from $-L/2$ to $+L/2$ in all the three directions, so $\sigma_0$ is the spin at the centre of the lattice, that is the furthermost from the boundary.\\ The mean value of $\sigma_0$ with positive boundary conditions is:

 Using \eqref{Zetaboundary} the last expression can be written as follow:

 Adapting the notation of the previous sections to the present one, we have:

 and, consequently,